raphael-group/LAML/README.md

 to see the commandline help of sc_MAIL.

 # Usage

+If you downloaded using `pip` or `conda`, you should download the examples from github from [examples.zip](https://github.com/raphael-group/sc-mail/tree/master/examples.zip), unzip it, and run from the directory containing this examples folder.
+Note that the examples below all assume you installed from source and can run `python run_scmail.py` from inside the `sc-mail/` folder.
+If you installed using `pip` or `conda`, change each instance of this to `run_scmail` to run the executable.

 Although there are many more options available, sc-MAIL only strictly requires three arguments, using the following command:
 ```